eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/installation.python.rst

 The wheels (binary archives) on PyPi contain a pre-built binary of the CycloneDDS C library and IDL compiler.
 However, the pre-built package:

  * does not provide support for DDS Security,
- * does not provide support for shared memory via Iceoryx,
+ * does not provide support for shared memory via |url::iceoryx_link|,
  * comes with generic binaries that are not optimized per platform.

 If you need these features, or cannot use the binaries for other reasons, install the |var-project-short| Python API from source (see below).